Necip Uysal

-Necip Uysal (/tr/, born 24 January 1991) is a Turkish professional footballer who plays as a midfielder for Süper Lig club Beşiktaş.
+Necip Uysal (/tr/, born 24 January 1991) is a Turkish former professional footballer who played as a midfielder.
+He spent his entire career with Süper Lig club Beşiktaş.

+Club career

 Uysal started his footballing career with amateur side Yıldırım Bosnaspor in 2001.
 He spent three years with the club before being transferred to Beşiktaş.
 Uysal made his professional debut during the 2009–10 Süper Lig season.

 On 17 February 2025, he extended his contract until 2027.
+On 18 May 2026, he announced his retirement at end of the 2025–26 season.

+International career

+Uysal is a youth international of Turkey, and he made his senior debut on 3 March 2010 during the 2–0 victory against Honduras.

 Personal life

 Uysal is of Kosovar Albanian descent.